-WD7 The Bastion 4 History The Bastion was named by Capt.
+The Bastion was named by Capt.
 Phillip Parker King in 1819 (first European to sail up Cambridge Gulf).
 He thought it looked like a fortress.
 The lookout at the top of the Bastion, is expansive panorama showing the five rivers that flow into Cambridge Gulf - King, Pentacost, Durack, Forrest, Ord.
 Prior to a road, access to the top, it was a difficult climb contributing to the death of a sailor in 1930s when a sailor tried to climb the Bastion and fell off.

-One of the panoramic views from the Bastion, showing the town and port of Wyndham In the 1960s, the Shire constructed the first road, in gravel.
+In the 1960s, the Shire constructed the first road, in gravel.
 The Shire CEO, Clarrie Cassidy had originally asked some army engineers, who said it couldn't be done, so the council employed a local, Hugo Austla, to put in a track with his dozer, then the depot guys sheeted it with gravel.
 The road is now called Hugo Austla Drive.
 It was steeper than it is now with no hairpin bends.
 In the early 70's the Shire President took some State politicians up the hill in his Holden and got stuck changing gears.
 The politicians then pressured Main Roads to construct a bitumen road, as they thought the road was too dangerous.
 In 1974, Clarrie Cassidy, secured funding through the Commonwealth 'RED scheme' for walls, steps and walkways at the summit.

 The five rivers are shown on the circular brass map at the lookout.
 This was erected by the Lions Club.
 The original map engraving was done by the local dentist Sinclair Bremner (Brem) using his dentist drills.
 It didn't last long - someone threw it off the hill.
 So, the Lions Club cemented in the current map (which is set on a 44-gallon drum clad in rocks).

-Significance The Bastion is of historical and social significance dating back to the earliest recognition and naming in 1819, to the community commitment and initiative in developing the lookout as an accessible and safe place to view the outstanding panorama of the 5-river flowing into the Cambridge Gulf, and the sites of the old Wyndham town, including the Meatworks site and the Port.
+The Bastion is of historical and social significance dating back to the earliest recognition and naming in 1819, to the community commitment and initiative in developing the lookout as an accessible and safe place to view the outstanding panorama of the 5-river flowing into the Cambridge Gulf, and the sites of the old Wyndham town, including the Meatworks site and the Port.
 It has become a significant tourist destination providing a spectacular Wyndham experience.